dependents/node-dependents/README.md

 Supported options:

 * `filename`: the module that you want to get the dependents of
-* `directory`: the directory to search for dependents
+* `directory`: the directory to search for dependents (also known as the "root")
 * 'files': list of files to search through (if you want to control the files processed).
 Useful in clustering.
+* 'config': path to your requirejs or browserify shim config
 * `callback`: a function that should accept a list of filenames representing modules that dependent on the module in `filename`

 Example: